Inspiring the Future

 Date: 24 November 2018

-A National Parents Council Primary conference for parents who want to know more about supporting their child with special educational needs.
+A National Parents Council Primary conference for parents and others who want to know more about supporting children with special educational needs.

 Location: The Ashling Hotel, Parkgate Street, Dublin 8

 Bobbie Hickey is 19 and has lived in Dublin her entire life.
 Some facts about her are that she has a speedboat driving licence, rides horses, loves travelling and has trained dolphins!
 Bobbie has done all of this, despite being legally blind, with only 5% sight.
 Bobbie talked about her own journey through the Irish school system.

 Margaret Flood, is the SEN Education Officer for the National Council for Curriculum and Assessment (NCCA) with 19 years’ experience working in the area of inclusive and special education; including teaching, policy development and curriculum design.

 Margaret introduced the Level 1 (L1LP) and Level 2 (L2LP) Learning Programmes in schools.
 (L1LP) will target the very specific group of students with general learning disabilities in the range of lower functioning moderate to severe and profound categories and (L2LP) will target students who have general learning disabilities in the higher functioning moderate and low functioning mild categories.

 National Parents Council Primary conducted a consultation session on the day seeking the views of parents of children with special educational needs, on children’s behaviour management.
 To inform these discussions the following speakers made short presentations.